BKNR/discord_twitcher/README.md

 ## What is this?

 This repository will be the home for the collaborative effort of Finnish Tekken scene to make a discord bot.
-The goal is to make bot that shows Finnish Tekken streams that are currently live on twitch, on a specified channel on the Discord server.
+The goal is to make a bot that shows the Finnish Tekken streams that are currently live on twitch, on a specified channel on the Discord server.
 Optimally the result will be a more general purpose bot, that can be used to show the streams for any specific game or games with tags narrowing it down.